Kazi Nazrul University: Research

 In May 2015 Chief Minister Mamata Banerjee announced a Nazrul Research Centre would be established at the university, it's been a long pending demand from poet's family.

 In 2023 the University signed agreement with Taylor's University from Malaysia for research and faculty exchange programme.

 Libraries

 The Central Library of Kazi Nazrul University was established in 2013.
-It is located in a convenient place on the ground floor of the vidyacharya building.
-The books are classified according to the Dewey decimal classification.
+It is located in a convenient place on the ground floor of the Vidyacharya Building.
+The books are classified according to the Dewey Decimal Classification.
 All books are barcoded.
 Students of affiliated colleges are also be able to enter the central library.
-The collection of books includes documents on a wide range of topics such as Bengali literature, English literature, pure science, art, history and social sciences, language, etc. The university library has a valuable collection of more than 20,000 books.
+The collection of books includes documents on a wide range of topics, including Bengali literature, English literature, pure science, art, history and social sciences, and language.
+The university library has a valuable collection of more than 20,000 books.

-In 2024 the university started to digitisation, Kazi Nazrul Islam's manuscripts and shellac records to preserve culturally important archives.
+In 2024 the university started to digitise Kazi Nazrul Islam's manuscripts and shellac records to preserve culturally important archives.

 Publishing

-KNU emphasizes research aligned with the Humboldtian model, fostering interdisciplinary collaboration and knowledge production.
-The Nazrul Centre for Social and Cultural Studies is a flagship initiative, promoting research on Kazi Nazrul Islam’s life and works and fostering cross-border cultural diplomacy with Bangladesh.
-In 2022, KNU launched the Nazrul Journal, a scholarly publication to advance research on the poet’s legacy.
+In 2022, the university started to publish the journal Nazrul Journal.